Provision of procedural advice and programming services.

 - processing and archiving tabled papers and other Senate records

-- providing inquiries and document distribution services.
+- responding to inquiries and undertaking document distribution services.

-- contributing to the seminar program administered by the Procedure Office (see Output Group 3) and other training and development programs.
+- contributing to the seminar program administered by the Procedure Office (see Output Group 3) and other training and development programs

 Workload and staffing